 Some topical steroids can be very strong.
 After you apply them, these creams can be absorbed into your blood supply.
 If you’re pregnant, this blood supply passes on to your unborn child.
 Because of this, certain topical psoriasis treatments could cause harm to a pregnancy.

 Even if a medication hasn’t been clinically shown to harm a pregnancy, you should still take caution.
-Many of the prescription creams used to treat psoriasis don’t have enough safety data in pregnant women, says Filamer Kabigting, M.D., an assistant professor of dermatology at Columbia University Medical Center.
+Many of the prescription creams used to treat psoriasis don’t have enough safety data in pregnant people, says Filamer Kabigting, MD, an assistant professor of dermatology at Columbia University Medical Center.

-“Most are categorized as pregnancy category C, meaning there is no clear evidence supporting or refuting associations with birth defects,” he says.
-There are ethical constraints when it comes to enrolling pregnant women in clinical trials.
+There are ethical constraints when it comes to enrolling pregnant people in clinical trials.
 That makes it difficult to test out how medications affect a fetus during pregnancy.

-Coal tar has been used for decades in treating psoriasis in people who are not pregnant.
-However, Kabigting says that women should avoid this topical treatment during pregnancy.
+Coal tar has been used for decades in treating psoriasis in people who aren’t pregnant.
+However, Kabigting says that people should avoid this topical treatment during pregnancy.
 “Some animal studies have shown an increased risk of cleft palate and poorly developed lungs,” he says.

 The good news is that your psoriasis symptoms may improve during pregnancy even without treatment.
-This happens in 40 to 60 percent of pregnant women, according to a study published in the British Medical Journal.
+This happens in 40% to 60% of pregnant people, according to

-If your psoriasis symptoms are getting worse, though, there are safe options for treatment.
+If your psoriasis symptoms are worsening, though, there are safe options for treatment.

 Emollients and OTC moisturizers

 You may want to try emollients or OTC topical treatments first.
-These are among the safest options for pregnant women.
+Emollients help soften dry, rough, flakey skin.
+These are among the safest options for pregnant people.
 They include:

 The best cream or moisturizing lotion is the one that works best for you.
-You should look for fragrance-free options.
-These ones can be less irritating to your skin.
+You should look for fragrance-free options, as they can be less irritating to your skin.

 Topical steroids creams are a first-line treatment for mild to moderate psoriasis.
 Some are considered safe for pregnancy, Kabigting says.
 The amount matters, though.
-The more you use, the more of the drug is absorbed through your skin and can reach your baby.
+The more you use, the more of the drug is absorbed through your skin.

 The type also matters.
-Gary Goldenberg, M.D., a dermatologist at Mount Sinai Hospital and an expert on psoriasis, likes to recommend low- and sometimes medium-potency steroids.
+Gary Goldenberg, MD, a dermatologist at Mount Sinai Hospital and an expert on psoriasis, recommends low- and sometimes medium-potency steroids.
 This is especially true after the first trimester.
 He also recommends only using these drugs when and where you need them.
-Ask your doctor exactly how much is safe for you.
+Ask a doctor exactly how much is safe for you.

 If these drugs don’t work to treat your psoriasis, you may want to look into light therapy.
-This includes phototherapy that uses ultraviolet light B. Although it’s considered a second-line treatment for psoriasis, phototherapy is the safest option of all for pregnant women.
+This includes phototherapy that uses either narrowband or broadband ultraviolet light B (UVB).
+Although it’s considered a second-line treatment for psoriasis, phototherapy is generally a safe option during pregnancy.

-“This is usually administered in the dermatologist’s office and is completely safe during pregnancy,” Goldenberg says.
+“This is usually administered in the dermatologist’s office and is completely safe during pregnancy,” Goldenberg confirms.

-You may want to get back to your tried-and-true treatment regimen the day your baby is born.
-But if you’re breastfeeding, you should hold off on using powerful drugs until you’re done breastfeeding.
+You may want to return to your tried-and-true treatment regimen after your baby is born.
+If you’re nursing, though, you should hold off on using powerful drugs until you’re done.
 That’s because some medications can pass through breast milk and cause side effects in your child.
-Ask your doctor which psoriasis treatments are safe when you’re breastfeeding.